 In this Guide

 While there are lots of fuel injector cleaners that you can just run through your tank, getting some cleaner right in your injectors is always the best way to get them completely clean.
-Having it done professionally can be pretty pricey — up to $50 per injector, but you can clean them yourself without too much mechanical expertise.
+Having it done professionally can be pretty pricey but you can clean them yourself without too much mechanical expertise.
 That means getting up close and personal with your fuel injectors!

 Taking apart the injector assembly can be a bit complicated for the average driver, so you’ll want a good cleaning kit to help you out.
 However, with the wrong one, you’ll risk frustration at best and engine damage at worst.
-That’s why it’s so important to find the best option out there.
-Since there are quite a few options on the market, it can be a bit confusing to get started.
+That’s why we’ve created this guide!

 We know the average driver doesn’t have thorough mechanic’s training.
-That’s why we’ve decided to put this guide together!
-It’s designed to help you find the absolute best cleaning systems on the market right now.
-To start our research, we thought a bit about what we wanted in the perfect choice.
+This guide will introduce you to the absolute best cleaning systems on the market right now.

 Here in our special guide, we’ll walk you through three great options for helping you do a professional job.